scottnath/demo/README.md

 The basic test that ships with this repository checks to ensure that Punchcard can run with any modifications an end-user may want to make to the application coming from Punchcard.
 Custom input plugins are tested using [Punchcard Shared Tests](https://github.com/punchcard-cms/shared-tests).

-The one gotcha when testing Punchcard is ensuring that the `workflows` folder is symlinked (or otherwise available directly) in the `tests` folder.

 ## Punchcard Boilerplate

 The following files and folders represent a fairly basic example of Punchcard Boilerplate to get Punchcard up and running.
 They are divided in to [server](#server-boilerplate), [browser](#browser-boilerplate), [test](#test-boilerplate), and [config](#config-boilerplate).
 There are also generated files that can be mostly ignored.